S-HUDD/xml-database/README.md

 Each of the scripts is commented in detail but the generalities of each will be written below.

 ## Setup
-Code was written and tested with [Anaconda3](https://conda.io/docs/user-guide/install/download.html)'s python library and includes the use of [pandas](https://pandas.pydata.org/) and [lxml](https://lxml.de/) libraries.
+Code was written and tested with [Anaconda3](https://conda.io/docs/user-guide/install/download.html)'s python libraries and includes the use of the [pandas](https://pandas.pydata.org/) and [lxml](https://lxml.de/) modules.

-lxml is easiest to install via pip in the command line:
+The simplest method to install lxml is via pip in the command line:
 ```
 >>> pip install lxml
 ```